As of August, 27th, 2022, Submissions

 As a result, I don’t allow ableist language on my blog, except for educational purposes.
 Autistic Hoya has an excellent list of phrases to avoid and replace.
 If ableism accidentally slips through into your piece, upon acceptance, I will ask you to change it.

 Submitting to Yopp!

-Simultaneous submissions are fine, but please let me know if your piece is accepted elsewhere.
-I'm looking for new, unpublished material only.
-I'm happy to publish previously unpublished writers or new writers and I put priority on pieces by folks from marginalized groups.
+If you’re satisfied that your piece is a good fit, send your submission to “Yoppvoice@gmail.com” including the word “submission” in the subject line.
+Simultaneous submissions are fine, notify me if your piece is accepted elsewhere.
+I’m happy to publish previously unpublished writers or new writers and I put priority on pieces by folks from marginalized groups.

 Any attached documents should be in a shared google docs link or in a .doc or .pdf file.
-Be aware that accepted full submissions will be subject to editing before publication, but I am always willing to work with the writer to keep the spirit of the piece intact.
+Be aware that all accepted submissions will be subject to editing before publication, but I am always willing to work with the writer to keep the spirit of the piece intact.

 What You Get in Return

 Because the majority of my writers are going to be part of multiple marginalized groups and will often be sharing personal experiences of the way oppression has affected their lives, it’s important to me to pay for that work.
 Guest bloggers will be paid $150 for articles that are over 2,000 words and $125 for articles between 1,200 and 2,000 words.
 (Guest posts are paid for exclusively by external sponsors.
 If you are interested in sponsoring a guest post, please contact me.)

 You are welcome to include a bio with promotional links to your own content and social media in your published article, and all publications will be advertised to my followers on this blog, Instagram, Facebook, Twitter, and Pinterest.